sk-creator/Multi-Source-Security-Analytics/README.md

 Project Overview

 This project simulates a Level 2 SOC environment for learning and demonstrating real-world cybersecurity monitoring workflows.
-It ingests and correlates logs from multiple sources — authentication, firewall, network, and database activity monitoring (DAM) — to detect suspicious activity, generate alerts, and simulate incident management.
+It ingests and correlates logs from multiple sources authentication, firewall, network, and database activity monitoring (DAM) to detect suspicious activity, generate alerts, and simulate incident management.

-The project includes hands-on experience with:
+The project includes hands on experience with:

 ELK Stack (Elasticsearch, Kibana, Filebeat)